OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 Links to standards:
   * 27001 Control 8.16 Monitoring activities (Particularity: look out for specific patterns of model attacks through use)
   * See [OpenCRE](https://www.opencre.org/cre/058-083)
 * THROTTLE.
-Limit frequency of access to the API by throttling.
+Limit frequency of access to the model (e.g. API) by throttling.
   This prevents attackers from experimenting for evasion attacks or trying many inputs (e.g. for model inversion).
   Particularity: limit access not to prevent system overload but to prevent experimentation.
 Links to standards: